resiprocate/resiprocate/main/reTurn/README.txt

 - per user allocation quota enforcement
 - move TLS server settings to configuration
 - cleanup stun message class so that there are accessors for all data members
-- Ability for Server to accept long term credentials - 3489-bis13 digest
 - Check for unknown attributes
 - from chart above
  - Configuration Framework